Curatorial Practice (Contemporary Art) (in conjunction with The Glasgow School of Art) MLitt

 English language requirements

-For international applicants, GSA requires evidence of English language proficiency.
-More information on accepted English language qualifications is available on GSA website.
+The Glasgow School of Art requires evidence of English language proficiency.
+Information on accepted English language qualifications is available in the How to Apply section of their website:

 For further information about English language requirements, please contact the Recruitment and International Office using our enquiry form